 The NordicTrack FS14i – The Competition

-The closest competitor to the FS14i is the NordicTrack FS10i, which is a slightly paired down version of the same machine.
+The closest competitor to the FS14i is the NordicTrack FS10i, a slightly paired-down version of the same machine.

-It has a slightly smaller screen (10” vs 14”), two less resistance levels, and a larger range of incline/decline.
-The FS10i also $500 cheaper.
+It has a slightly smaller screen (10” vs. 14”), two fewer resistance levels, and a larger range of incline/decline.
+The FS10i is also $500 cheaper.

-Center-drive ellipticals are not as common, but there are some alternatives to the FS14i out there.
+Center-drive ellipticals are not as common, but some alternatives to the FS14i exist.
 They include the True Fitness PS300, Cybex R Series, and the Matrix E30 XR.

 Here they are side-by-side, including the FS10i: